Free State of Saxony (Weimar Republic): Political violence

 In mid-March 1920, right-wing opponents of the Weimar Republic instigated the Kapp Putsch in Berlin.
 During the demonstrations that broke out across Saxony against the putsch, Dresden saw the worst violence, with 59 protesters killed by government troops.
 Conflicts also broke out in Leipzig, where the local communist leadership encouraged continuation of the uprising even after the putsch had been suppressed.
-Government troops quickly put an end to the unrest and then burned the Leipzig union headquarters building, the Volkshaus.
+Government troops quickly put an end to the unrest and then burned the already damaged Leipzig union headquarters, the Volkshaus.

 The situation in Saxony quieted considerably over the following three years.
 On 12 May 1920, the state of siege over southwest Saxony was lifted.
 In June, the Saxon government, led since mid-April by Wilhelm Buck of the MSPD, dissolved all of Saxony's workers' councils.
 In the first election to the Landtag, which replaced the Volkskammer after the new Saxon constitution was ratified in October, the ruling MSPD and DDP lost seats (15 and 14, respectively) to parties of both the Right (DVP and DNVP) and Left (KPD).
 Buck was re-elected minister-president and formed a minority government of the SPD and USPD with 43 of the 96 seats.
 There was little change with the 1922 Landtag election beyond the fact that, as at the national level, the majority of the USPD membership had merged back into the MSPD, with a small minority joining the KPD.
 The reunited SPD lost a total of 3 seats compared to 1920.

 The first local Nazi Party (NSDAP) organization in Saxony was formed at Zwickau in October 1921.
 The party's public appearances and gatherings were banned in December 1922, and in March 1923 Minister-President Erich Zeigner, as his first official act, banned the party altogether.